St Andrews Vocal Pedagogy

 Introduction from course director

-"Are you an experienced singing teacher keen to refresh your approaches and develop your practice, and/or a voice researcher keen to present your work?
+"Are you an experienced singing teacher keen to refresh your approaches and develop your practice?

-I am delighted and honoured to welcome three of the most interesting and forward-thinking current voice pedagogues to the University of St Andrews to lead the third Vocal Pedagogy Course.
+I am delighted and honoured to welcome three of the most interesting and forward-thinking current voice pedagogues to the University of St Andrews to lead the fourth Vocal Pedagogy Course.
 I would be thrilled if you would join us too!
+The course is unique as an independently run science-informed vocal pedagogy course.

 The course will be held in the beautiful and historic university town of St Andrews.
 The University’s new Laidlaw Music Centre houses the McPherson Recital Room which boasts one of the finest acoustic environments for solo singing in the UK.